EmeraldData/ansible-evergreen/README.md

 - Evergreen
 - All required system prerequisites

-Services can be selectively enabled or skipped using variables defined in `settings.yml`.
+Services can be selectively installed or skipped using variables defined in `settings.yml`.

 ---